How Sweet It Is

 PORT:

 Port is typically sweet, can only be called Port if it is produced in Portugal (in the Duoro Valley in the north) and is made by adding a neutral spirit such as Brandy to the fermentation process.
-Other countries make fortified wines in the port style but cannot be called port.
-You’re not going to find a specific varietal on a bottle of port; they are made as a blend.
-Try These:
+Other countries make fortified wines in the port-style but cannot be called Port, such as Rutherglen Muscat, a dark-sweet syrupy wine from Victoria in Australia.
+You’re not going to find a specific varietal on a bottle of Port; they are made as a blend.
+Try these:

 SHERRY:

-Like port, sherry can only be called sherry if it comes from a specific region.
-This time it’s Spain, and like port it’s fortified with Brandy during fermentation.
-To most it can be an acquired taste, but it’s so fine if you can get there.
-For the sweet ones, look for Oloroso on the label.
+Like port, Sherry can only be called Sherry if it comes from a specific region.
+This time it’s Jerez, Spain, and like port it’s fortified with a grape spirit, but after fermentation.
+To most it is an acquired taste, but it’s so fine if you can get there.
+For the sickly sweet ones, look for Oloroso or PX on the label.
 It’s one of those things you just need to try it to believe it:

 MADEIRA:

-Very similar to port, this is a fortified wine but specifically made in the Madeira Islands, off the coast of Portugal.
-The sweet ones are sometimes labeled with the grape malmsey and doce, which means sweet.
+Very similar to port, this is a fortified wine but specifically made on the island of Madeira, off the coast of Portugal.
+Ranging from bone dry to luscious, these fine wines are most famous for their high refreshing acidity and their longevity, some able to last a 100 years+.
+The sweeter styles are sometimes labeled with the grape Malmsey or ‘Doce’, which means sweet.
 Next time, rather than a bottle of port, give Madeira a shot.

 ICE WINE:

 Frozen grapes on the vine typically only happens in cold climate countries, Canada and Germany being the most famous for their ice wines.
-The grapes used are often Riesling, Vidal and Cabernet Franc.
-Some stellar Made In Canada picks:
+The grapes used are often Riesling, Vidal, Cabernet Franc, Gewurtztraminer.
+Some Made In Canada picks:

 SPARKLING SWEETS: